**New minimum requirements for BMPs will go into effect July 1, 2019. Details will be posted shortly.**

 2. Install Your CleanScape

-During your project, keep all of your information in these cheat sheets—or ask your landscaper to fill them out, so you can easily enter it into the SMART tool later (see below).
-The information you'll need to complete the SMART tool depends on what practice you are installing.
+During your project, keep all of your information in these cheat sheets (see below) —or ask your landscaper to fill them out, so you can easily submit this information with your application.

 **Please note** If the contractor you choose has installed less than 5 CleanScapes practices through this program, we will require these additional documents: planting plan (if applicable), profile view of practice (detailing soil amendments, depths, etc.), and calculations or observations justifying design.